Field of research

 Satellite data and ground data are used together with climate model simulations to study climate variability, climate trends and weather and climate extremes.
 The focus is on global climate change and building bridges to regional and local climate and environmental change in the Alpine region.

-With over 150 climate stations in the Feldbach region and 19 stations in the Gesäuse region, Styria is the focus area for a pioneering experiment in Austrian and international climate research: the WegenerNet.
+With over 150 climate stations in a 3D Open-Air Laboratory for Climate Change Research in the Feldbach region and about 20 stations in the Gesäuse region, the state of Styria is the focus area for a pioneering field facility in Austrian and international climate research: the WegenerNet.

-With the carbon management approach, effective emission reductions can be achieved in all areas of activity – welcome to the Paris climate target path!
+With the innovative carbon management approach, effective emission reductions can be achieved in all areas of activity for climate action – welcome at the path towards the Paris climate goals!

 | +43 316 380 - 8431 https://homepage.uni-graz.at/gottfried.kirchengast/ |